 Music has long been utilized as a tool for self-expression and therapy.
 These artists understand that their lyrics can, quite literally, be the deciding factor between someone choosing to end their life or to remain alive.

-Kudos to Logic, and other artists, for using their platform in such impactful and inspiring ways.
+Kudos to Logic, and other artists, for using their platform and influence in such an impactful and inspiring way.

-I don’t know about you, but we are officially a fan.
+I don’t know about you, but we are a fan!